Small Group Questions

 - How do you know if we are valuing something over God?

-- What should we do if we discover we are valuing something good over God?
+- What should we do if we discover we are valuing something well over God?

 - When we have the opportunity to worship the creator why are we tempted to worship the creation?